• About Us

 Once, tunnels like this one through a mature Ceanothus stand were common in old-growth chaparral.
 Often created and maintained by the California grizzly bear, the actual path would be a series of shallow indentations where bears, generation after generation, would place their large paws.

 This beautiful, dense carpet of old-growth chaparral on the slopes of Santa Rosa Mountain in the San Bernardino National Chaparral (Forest) Preserve was scheduled for clearance and burning by the US Forest Service.
 We stopped them.
-For more details, please read our comment letter on the destructive project.

 The deep, rich layer of oak leaves and small twigs carpet the understory of this old-growth scrub oak chaparral stand in San Diego County.
-Note the lichens on the twisted branches.

 A legacy madrone (Arbutus menziesii) found in an old-growth chaparral community, north of Placerville, California.